edufford/CarND-Behavioral-Cloning-P3/writeup_P3.md

 The cropping layer cuts off the top 50 and bottom 20 pixel rows to focus on the road portion of the image, following the "Cropping Layer Code Example" from the Udacity lesson.

-After the cropping, the input image dimensions are still larger than the NVIDIA model so there are about 4x more trainable parameters, but the added dropout layers help prevent overfitting and the model is still capable of the end-to-end road feature detection and steering angle prediction to control the vehicle as it drives.
+After the cropping, the input image dimensions are still larger than the NVIDIA model so there are about 4x more trainable parameters, but the added dropout layers help prevent overfitting and the model is still capable of the end-to-end road feature detection and steering angle prediction to drive the vehicle.

 #### 3. Creation of the Training Set & Training Process